Pizza Soup

 - Add the mushrooms, green bell pepper, and garlic.
 Cook for another 3-4 minutes until the vegetables soften.

 - Stir in the oregano, salt, and pepper.
-Pour in the pizza sauce, roasted tomatoes, and vegetable broth.
+Pour in the marinara sauce, diced tomatoes, and vegetable broth.
 Bring to a simmer and let cook for 15-20 minutes to blend flavors.

 - Stir in the black olives and pepperoni.
 Let simmer for another 5 minutes.